codesnerd/HackerRank/README.md

 ### Built With
 * Programming solutions are done in C++ 14.
-* SQL solutions are done using MySQL.
+* SQL solutions are done using MySQL/Oracle syntax.

 ### If you find the repo useful, do support it by giving a star. ⭐